 The type of map you’re using can significantly influence data usage.
 Standard maps are less data-intensive compared to Satellite and Terrain views, which use high-resolution images and more detailed data.
 Satellite view uses high-resolution images to give you a detailed view of your surroundings.
 A quick 10-minute session can use up to 30 MB of data.

-Here are three practical tips to reduce data usage while using Google Maps:
+Here are four practical tips to reduce data usage and costs while using Google Maps.

 One of the best features of Google Maps is the ability to download maps for offline use.
 Downloading a map typically requires over 100 MB, depending on the area’s size and detail.
 But once downloaded, you can navigate without using any data at all!
-Whenever possible, save your mobile data and download maps and updates over Wi-Fi.
+Whenever possible, save your mobile data by downloading maps and updates over Wi-Fi.

 2. Avoid satellite view